 Course Content

 • This degree in Biochemistry gives you a firm understanding of the underlying principles for biochemicals reactions that occur within living organisms.
-There are key biological themes that create the core of this degree that includes, biochemistry, genetics and microbiology.
+There are key biological themes that create the core of this degree that includes biochemistry, genetics and microbiology.

 Year 1

-At Level 4 of our biochemistry degree, you explore a variety of biochemical aspects, such as, bond formation and dissociation, energy storage and transfer, and the structure and function of micro- and macro- molecules.
+At Level 4 of our biochemistry course, you explore a variety of biochemical aspects, such as, bond formation and dissociation, energy storage and transfer, and the structure and function of micro- and macro- molecules.
 You also develop your practical skills as a biochemist engaging in laboratory-based learning and work with qualitative and quantitative biochemical data.

 Year 2